Particular/docs.particular.net/nservicebus/messaging/routing.md

 ### Native

-Some transports support Publish-Subscribe pattern natively.
+[Multicast transports](/nservicebus/transports/#types-of-transports-multicast-enabled-transports) support Publish-Subscribe pattern natively.
 In this case the subscriber uses the APIs of the transport to create a route for a given subscribed message type.

 ### Message-driven

-Other transports do not support Publish-Subscribe natively.
+[Other transports](/nservicebus/transports/#types-of-transports-unicast-only-transports) do not support Publish-Subscribe natively.
 These transports emulate the publish behavior by sending message to each subscriber directly.
-To do this, the publisher endpoint has to know it's subscribers and subscribers have to notify the publisher about their interest in a given event type.
+To do this, the publisher endpoint has to know its subscribers and subscribers have to notify the publisher about their interest in a given event type.
 The notification message (known as *subscribe* message) has to be routed to the publisher.

 partial:events